mtptisid/Face-Recognization-with-Flask-App/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This is individual project created by Siddharamayya M